 The Department of Physics has an active and widely recognized program in Nuclear and Particle Physics.
-The majority of our present experimental programs have been focused at the nearby Bates Linear Electron Accelerator and the CEBAF accelerator at the Jefferson Laboratory in Newport News, Virginia.
-Both laboratories are international centers for nuclear physics research.
-In addition, we are embarking on a program of fundamental physics using cold neutrons at Los Alamos and Oak Ridge national Laboratories.
+The majority of our present experimental programs is focused at Jefferson Laboratory in Newport News, Virginia, which is an international center for nuclear physics research.
+In addition, we are engaged in a program of fundamental physics using cold neutrons at Los Alamos and Oak Ridge national Laboratories.

 At Jefferson Lab, we are embarking on an ambitious experimental program that will search for the "heavy photon", a partner to the photon and a dark matter candidate.
-The heavy photon search (HPS) experiment will do particle physics using an uncommonly small, almost table top, particle detector, which is currently in the design and initial testing stages.
-Though the experiment is not at the highest energies available, it is at the intensity frontier in particle physics.
+The heavy photon search (HPS) experiment will use an uncommonly small, almost table top, detector at the intensity frontier in particle physics.

 At Los Alamos and Oak Ridge we are collaborating on experiments using newly available beams of very slow neutrons to study the properties of the neutron itself.
 These experiments are sensitive to the fundamental interaction between the constituent quarks within the neutron and to the fundamental interaction leading to its beta decay to become a proton.

-Because of our proximity to Bates, we had a major role in the design, construction, and commissioning of a major new instrument for nuclear and nucleon physics called BLAST.
-It used the 1 GeV electron beam as a means to examine matter and fields on a scale ten thousand times smaller than the atom.
-The BLAST detector has now been disassembled and shipped to Germany, where it will have a new role in the Olympus experiment at DESY.
+We had a major role in the design, construction, and commissioning of a major instrument for nuclear and nucleon physics called BLAST.
+It used the 1 GeV electron beam at the Bates accelerator as a means to examine matter and fields on a scale ten thousand times smaller than the atom.
+The BLAST detector has now been disassembled and shipped to Germany, where it was used in the Olympus experiment at DESY.

-More information about the group's activities is at http://nuclear.unh.edu/
+More information about the group's activities is here.

-Professors: John Calarco, Bill Hersman, Maurik Holtrop, Karl Slifer
+Professors: John Calarco, Maurik Holtrop, Karl Slifer, Patricia Solvignon

 The research of the nuclear and high energy theory group ranges from the study of nuclear structure and Quantum Chromodynamics (QCD) to string theory.
 Prof. Heisenberg's nuclear structure simulation project explores how shapes, sizes, and interior density distributions of normal nuclei arise from the known forces between nucleons.
 Computer codes keep track of how strongly each combination of two particles interact with each other in all possible configurations.
 They also include the effects of how a third particle nearby can modify the force between those two particles.
 The stable configurations of nuclei assembled from sixteen particles can be calculated from all these interactions, two (or three) at a time.
 His program excels at determining and comparing the spatial relationships between the nucleons in the various low-lying nuclear energy levels.